mootools/mootools-more/Docs/Drag/Sortables.md

 ### Arguments:

-1. index    - (*mixed*, optional) An integer or boolean false. index of the list to serialize.
+1. index    - (*mixed*, optional) An integer or boolean false.
+This is the zero-based index of the list to serialize.
 Omit or pass false to serialize all lists.
 2. modifier - (*function*, optional) A function to override the default output of the sortables.
-See Examples below
+See Examples below.

 ### Examples:

 	mySortables.serialize(1);
-	//returns the second list serialized (remember, arrays are 0 based...);
+	// Returns ids from the second list (remember, index is zero-based):
-	//['item_1-1', 'item_1-2', 'item_1-3']
+	// ['item_1-1', 'item_1-2', 'item_1-3']

 	mySortables.serialize();
-	//returns a nested array of all lists serialized, or if only one list exists, that lists order /*[['item_1-1', 'item_1-2', 'item_1-3'],
+	// Returns a nested array of all lists serialized or, if only one list exists, that lists order:
+	/* [['item_1-1', 'item_1-2', 'item_1-3'],
 	    ['item_2-1', 'item_2-2', 'item_2-3'],
-	  ['item_3-1', 'item_3-2', 'item_3-3']]*/
+	    ['item_3-1', 'item_3-2', 'item_3-3']] */

 	mySortables.serialize(2, function(element, index){
 		return element.getProperty('id').replace('item_','') + '=' + index;
 	}).join('&');
-	//joins the array with a '&' to return a string of the formatted ids of all the elmements in list 3,with their position
+	// Joins the array with a '&' to return a string of the formatted ids of all the elements in the third list, with their position:
-	//'3-0=0&3-1=1&3-2=2'
+	// '3-0=0&3-1=1&3-2=2'

 [Drag.Move]: /more/Drag/Drag.Move